 Ethnicity and Appearance: Some birth parents would like their child to have adoptive parents with the same ethnicity and similar appearance and features.
 You can be as specific as you need to be– from eye color and hair color to height.
 Many parents are specific with this category to diminish the potential confusion of a different appearance.
-Keep in mind that the more specific you become in your search, the less families you have to choose from.
+Keep in mind that the more specific you become in your search, the fewer families you have to choose from.

 Type of Adoption (closed, open, semi-open/semi-closed): This is one of the most important choices for birth parents to consider when looking for the right set of adoptive parents.
 Which type of relationship are you looking for with an adoptive family?
-Before deciding on a family, make sure you talk in great length about what exactly you expect and require once you officially place your child with them.
+Before deciding on a family, make sure you talk at great length about what exactly you expect and require once you officially place your child with them.

 Siblings: Whether you decide that you want your child to have siblings or be an only child, you can find the right adoptive parents.
 There is a myriad of options on both ends of the spectrum.
 As mentioned before, be outspoken about the type of adoptive family you want for your child.

 Parenting Styles and Beliefs: Parenting styles differ with each person– from disciplinary techniques to the best way to motivate and encourage a child.
 If there is a parenting method that bothers you, make it known.
 You don’t have to agree to anything to which you don’t feel comfortable.